k-ayyy/Ava-shyka-Content-Creation/README.md

 # Ava-shyka-Content-Creation
-This repository is a includes the ig content created for the Ava'shyka a Lingerie brand located in Lalitpur, Nepal.
+This repository includes the ig content created for the Ava'shyka a Lingerie brand located in Lalitpur, Nepal.